elotroalex/frontlines/pages/ebola_history.md

 > a situation to come before you say, "Oh, let me take IPC measures."
 It
 > could be too late.
 You could be infected already.
 So, instead of just
 > waiting for Ebola outbreak or another outbreak before we know that we
-> as health workers should take precautions...We need to learn from the
+> as health workers should take precautions ...
+We need to learn from the
 > Ebola episode." --- Wilhelmina W.G.
 Flomo; registered midwife in Monrovia, Liberia and president of the Liberia Midwives Association (as of August 2019)

 <br>